Reactions to the 2023 Israeli judicial reform: Supreme Court justices

-Chief Justice of the Supreme Court of Israel Ester Hayut said the reform would cause a "mortal wound" to judicial independence and would "deprive the court of the option to override laws that disproportionately violate human rights, including the right to life, property, freedom of movement, as well as the basic right of human dignity and its derivatives — the right to equality, freedom of speech and more."
+Chief Justice of the Supreme Court of Israel Ester Hayut said the reform would cause a "mortal wound" to judicial independence and would "deprive the court of the option to override laws that disproportionately violate human rights, including the right to life, property, freedom of movement, as well as the basic right of human dignity and its derivatives – the right to equality, freedom of speech and more".

 A group of 18 former Supreme Court justices issued a statement warning against the coalition's plans, stating that the reforms "not only present a grave threat to the judicial system, but also the nature of the [political] system and way of life in Israel, in particular the possibility to fairly and efficiently protect the basic rights of every person.
 We see it as our duty to warn of this danger before it is realized."
-Separately, former Chief Justice of the Supreme Court Dorit Beinish has stated that the proposed changes would "destroy the court's independence."
-Also separately, former Supreme Court Justice Ayala Procaccia has described the proposed judicial reforms as "a danger both internally and to Israel's image in the world."
+Separately, former chief justice of the Supreme Court Dorit Beinisch stated that the proposed changes would "destroy the court's independence".
+Also separately, former Supreme Court Justice Ayala Procaccia described the proposed judicial reforms as "a danger both internally and to Israel's image in the world".

+In separate television interviews with Channels 12 and 13 and the public broadcaster Kan, former Supreme Court president Aharon Barak said that "the rights of everybody – Jew, Arab, ultra-Orthodox, not ultra-Orthodox – are in grave danger."
+He described the proposed judicial changes as "the constitutional equivalent of a coup with tanks."